edilio/programming-notes/cs2510/lectures-summary.md

 19.5 Aliasing, mutation and equality: two notions of equality

+- Extensional equality: two items are `extensionally` equal if their fields are the same: either they’re equal primitive values, or they’re objects that are themselves extensionally equal.

+- Intensional equality: two items are `intensionally` equal if they are the exact same object.

+A helpful mnemonic: extensional equality is when two items have the same extent or shape, while intensional equality is only for identical objects.

+So far, every time we define a sameness method (sameShape, sameList, samePerson, etc.), it has been a test of extensional equality, because we recur down the shape, checking that all fields are the same.

+If we truly want to check intensional equality, we can use Java’s == operator

 They show some other examples of aliasing.

 ## Lecture 20: Mutable data structures